 A guarantor loan direct lender is one which allows you to apply for a guarantor loan directly on their website.
 A guarantor loan is like a normal loan between an individual and a lender but the difference is there is a ‘guarantor’ also involved in the transaction.
 The guarantor is someone that the individual knows like a family member, friend or colleague and this person typically has a good credit history and agrees to cover the cost of the loan if the borrower defaults on repayment.
 Many see a guarantor loan as a good opportunity to obtain finance if they do not have good credit and need the help of a friend to get the funds they need.

-Direct lenders are generally the first choice for borrowers when it comes to applying for a guarantor loan of up to £7,500.
+Direct lenders are generally the first choice for borrowers when it comes to applying for a guarantor loan of up to £15,000.
+See also £1,000 loans with bad credit.
 When individuals are looking to apply for a loan and they are providing their personal details, they want to know who they are dealing with and don’t want any surprises.
 They want to ensure their details are kept safe and confidential and they will not be bombarded with emails, phone calls and text messages from third parties.

 So by applying with a direct lender, you will simply fill in your details and your guarantor’s details and provided that you have passed the checks carried out by guarantor lenders, they will be able to transfer the funds to you on the same day.

 A direct lender will directly process your application and directly transfer the funds into your account.
 By comparison, a broker will act as an agent on behalf of the lenders thereby taking down your details and passing these on to other companies who may be able to offer you a loan.
-The broker will usually take an introductory fee from the lender for finding the customer and in some cases, the broker will also take a commission from the individual for finding them a loan.
+The broker will usually take an introductory fee from the lender.

-You can see in the diagram above how a direct lender is simply between and individual and lender but a loan broker will pass on your details to a series of other lender.
+You can see in the diagram above how a direct lender is simply between an individual and lender but a loan broker will pass on your details to a series of other lender.
 The advantage of working with a broker is that if you are not confident that your application will be successful, they should be able to help you find a loan by sharing your details with other potential lenders.
-However, several brokers have not acted responsibly and have taken unsolicited fees of up to £80 from borrowers and have passed on their details to other companies without them being granted a loan successfully.

 People type into Google ‘guarantor loan no broker’ or ‘guarantor loan not brokers’ because they want to work with just the lenders instead.
 Some individuals may have had bad experiences in the past with brokers and are therefore specifically looking to avoid such brokers.
 Above all, there will be no hidden fees for applying with a direct lender, you will simply pay the interest of the loan that is charged by the lender.
 Ways to spot a broker include phrases such as: